trinat25/analytics-assessment/Exploratory Data Analysis.md

   - Used boxplot to identify outliers.
 - Other exploration
   - acceptance vs estimated job size
-  - acceptance vs impressions
+  - acceptance vs impressions per tradie
   - acceptance vs category

-For the above, please refer to this [visualisation](https://public.tableau.com/app/profile/trina6463/viz/EDA-analytics-assessment/ExploratoryDataAnalysisPt1)

   - acceptance vs hour or day of week
-  - job volume by state
+  - scatter plot to show relationship of impressions per tradie vs acceptance rate

-For the last 2 points, please refer to this [visualisation](https://public.tableau.com/app/profile/trina6463/viz/EDA-analytics-assessmentPt2/ExploratoryDataAnalysisPt2?publish=yes)
+Please refer to this [visualisation](https://public.tableau.com/app/profile/trina6463/viz/analytics-assessment/analyticsassessment?publish=yes)

 ### Step 4 Identify the Features that Best Predict Job Acceptance
 Based on the above EDA, I explored the possibility of predicting job acceptance using a Random Forest classifier and KMeans clustering.